 - Employee Security Awareness – Security is not just limited to technology, but also to people and processes.
 Regualr security awareness training acts as a valid part of cybersecurity protection.
 When was the last time your staff had any security training?

 - Regular Backups and Failover Testing – If you suffer an attack such as ‘CryptoLocker’, how do you recover?
-Making sure you have regualr backups in place and restore regularly is a good habit to have!
+Making sure you have regular backups in place and restore regularly is a good habit to have.

 - Business Continuty Plans – Do you have a disaster recovery site?
-What happens if your office space becomes unworkable?
+What would happen if your office space became unworkable?
 Where do you continue to operate your business?
 Will you have the relevant systems up and running to provide your customers with a contined seamless service?

 The IT audit provides an in-depth analysis of your businesses technical environment, including its existing applications, hardware, infrastructure, IT plan, etc.